 So that if you want to defend America, that's a partisan issue.

-Shouldn't defending America you know, after 9-11, there was a brief moment when we all thought defending America was a good idea.
+Shouldn't defending America, you know, after 9-11, there was a brief moment when we all thought defending America was a good idea.

-Uh, what are your thoughts on this Virginia governor and now you know it's very interesting after the bludgeoning of Judge Kavanaugh and every senator without due process, any evidence, uh presump no presumption of innocence, declared, I believe any woman.
+And now, you know, it's very interesting after the bludgeoning of Judge Kavanaugh and every senator without due process, any evidence, no presumption of innocence, declared, I believe any woman, well, now the lieutenant governor was expected to replace the governor.

-Well, now we find out the lieutenant governor is being accused of a serious sexual assault um with a woman back at the 2004 convention.
+Well, now we find out the lieutenant governor is being accused of a serious sexual assault with a woman back at the 2004 convention.

-And I only have about thirty seconds.
+And I only have about 30 seconds.

 Well, one of my weaknesses is I'm a historian, and I've looked at this stuff over the years.